 The hourly rate of U.S.-based iOS developers is globally the most expensive – $150/h.
 This rate can be higher if you are working with a development agency, and even higher in case you’re requesting development from a renowned industry leader.
 This cooperation, however, is the most open of all options.

-At the same time, hourly rates of the developers outside the U.S. are lower: around $100/h in Australia, $70/h in the U.K., and $40/h in the Eastern Europe.
+At the same time, hourly rates of the developers outside the U.S. are lower: around $100/h in Australia, $70/h in the U.K., and $50/h in Europe.
 The lowest rates are in Indonesia and India: $10/h and $25/h respectively.

 As you may guess, projects carried out by off-shore developers involve additional costs.
 You may encounter language barriers, time-zone differences and cultural gaps.
 Be sure to check out your potential off-shore partner’s background before you launch a project with them.